1. Intended Audience

 Do not remove temporary files.
 May be used independently of the -v and/or -V options.

-5.2.4.
+C.2.4.
 Tests

 -T

-Run ALL hyrax tests on the resulting DMR++ file and compare the responses the ones generated by the source hdf5 file.
+Run ALL hyrax tests on the resulting DMR++ file and compare the responses the ones generated by the source HDF5 file.

 -I

-Run hyrax inventory tests on the resulting DMR++ file and compare the responses the ones generated by the source hdf5 file.
+Run hyrax inventory tests on the resulting DMR++ file and compare the responses the ones generated by the source HDF5 file.

 -F

-Run hyrax value probe tests on the resulting DMR++ file and compare the responses the ones generated by the source hdf5 file.
+Run hyrax value probe tests on the resulting DMR++ file and compare the responses the ones generated by the source HDF5 file.

-5.2.5.
+C.2.5.
 Missing Data Creation

 -M